List of Adventure Time characters: Marceline the Vampire Queen

-Marceline the Vampire Queen is a half-human and half-demon vampire, and the eponymous Vampire Queen, after having killed the previous Vampire King, as seen in Stakes.
+Marceline the Vampire Queen (voiced by Olivia Olson) is a half-human and half-demon vampire, and the eponymous Vampire Queen, after having killed the previous Vampire King, as seen in Stakes.
 Although she is over a thousand years old, she appears in the form of a young adult.
 She is usually shown playing her axe bass, which was formerly her family's heirloom battle axe.
 Marceline and her father, Hunson Abadeer, have trouble accepting one another.
 Initially, Marceline feels that her father does not care for her and expresses her feelings through music.
 Furthermore, Abadeer constantly pressures Marceline to follow in the family business and take over ruling the Nightosphere, a prospective job Marceline does not want.
 Marceline and the Ice King also have a complicated relationship.
 In the episode "I Remember You", it is revealed that the Ice King—then, the human man named Simon Petrikov—befriended Marceline during the aftermath of the Mushroom War.